processone/cla-enforcer/README.md

 ## Usage

-After you've deployed CLA Enforcer to Heroku, it's time to enable it for the relevant repositories.
+After you've deployed CLA Manager to Heroku, it's time to enable it for the relevant repositories.

 * Make sure that the account you've used for `GITHUB_ACCESS_TOKEN` is added as